newtoncodes/docker-lib-bookstack/README.md

-# docker-lib-bookstack
+# Bookstack on ubuntu docker image

-Docker bookstack image based on ubuntu.
+Basic Bookstack image, no additional functionality.
+Runs on apache.